-Blogging platforms like WordPress make it super easy for anyone to start a blog without knowing a single line of code.
-Once you have setup the blog, you can create content in a post editor that looks very similar to Microsoft Word.
-You can customize the design, look, and feel of your blog with an easy to use drag & drop interface.
+Blogging platforms like WordPress make it super simple for anyone to start a blog without knowing a single line of code.
+Once you have set up the blog, you can create content in a post editor that looks very similar to Microsoft Word.
+You can customize the design, look, and feel of your blog with an easy to use drag and drop interface.

 In other words, starting a blog in 2018 is A LOT easier than starting one 10 years ago.

 In this step-by-step guide, we’ll walk you through how to start a blog from the ground up in less than an hour.

 To make it easy for you, we have organized this guide into 4 different sections:

 - I. How to Create a Blog – The Technical Guide (Step-by-Step)

 - II.
 Growing Your Blog with Must Have Blogging Tools

 I. How to Create a Blog – The Technical Guide (Step-by-Step)

 While there are dozens of different blogging platforms out there, we recommend using WordPress because it doesn’t require any technical skills to create a blog.